 This will consist of cash and investments to be administered by City treasury staff as part of the cash operating requirements of the City.
-The primary goal is liquidity and capital preservation by investing in secure investments of three years or less.
+The primary goal is liquidity and capital preservation by investing in secure investments of 5three years or less.
 The Dominion Bond Rating Service will be used to determine the credit worthiness of these investments.
 Schedule I identifies the approved investments and applicable limits.
-City Managed Funds are restricted from investments in Corporate Commercial Paper and Asset Backed Commercial Paper created by Schedule 1 Chartered Banks.
+Chartered Banks.

-City Managed Funds may be invested for terms up to 3 years with the approval of the Chief Financial Officer, terms greater than 3 years require the approval of the Chief Administrative Officer.
+City Managed Funds may be invested for terms up to 53 years by the investment official with oversight and with the approval approval of the by the Director most responsible for Finance.
+Chief Financial Officer.
+Any terms greater than 3 years require the approval of the Chief Administrative Officer., terms greater than 3 years require the approval of the Chief Administrative Officer.
 Funds managed by the Custodian must comply with both the City's investment policy and the Municipal Government Act and Regulations.